-As you’re probably already aware and well-informed, inbound marketing outperforms typical outbound methods like advertising.
-After all, outbound marketing usually has a higher overall cost per lead than inbound marketing.
-Then why would anyone want to go through the trouble of running any of the paid advertising campaigns online, like Facebook ads, Google AdWords PPC, or other advertising networks?
+As you’re probably aware, inbound marketing outperforms typical outbound methods like advertising.
+Outbound marketing usually has a higher overall cost per lead than inbound marketing.
+Then why would anyone want to go through the trouble of running any paid cost-per-click (CPC) initiatives online, such as Google or Facebook ad campaigns?

-It’s simple: if you do your fair bit of research and utilize the platform efficiently, you can reach a much more narrowly targeted group of prospective audiences who are inclined to take the action you desire.
+It’s simple: if you do a fair bit of research, utilize the platform efficiently, and improve Facebook ad performance, you can reach a group of custom audiences who are inclined to take the action you desire.

-When you invest a good amount of money and work into developing Facebook advertising, you clearly want to get the most bang for your buck.
-However, if you’re having trouble reaching specific audiences with Facebook advertisements, you should probably optimize them.
-Here are a few ways to do so:
+When you invest a good amount of money and work into Facebook lead generation by way of ads, you can get the best bang for your buck.
+However, if you’re having trouble reaching specific audiences through your Facebook ads, you should probably optimize them.

 Build an engagement funnel